ControlledChaos/controlled-chaos-plugin/README.md

 Not every feature included with this plugin will be needed for my projects or yours.
 And one big reason for writing a site-specific plugin is to include only what the site needs and eliminate the overhead of plugins and themes that offer things that you don't need.
 So why have I packed so much into this plugin?
 Well, I find it to be much quicker and easier to remove unnecessary code that it is to write, or even copy & paste, new code into a project.
 And being that you will rename this plugin and that it will not update to overwrite your changes, modifications can be made ad libidum.

+### Requests

+If you would like to request development of a custom version of this plugin for your site, or to use as your own starter plugin, then contact Greg Sweet at [greg@ccdzine.com](mailto:greg@ccdzine.com).

 ## Compatibility

 * This plugin was written in a WordPress 4.9+ environment with no concern for backwards compatitbility.